The Three-Day Reign: Plot

 During the last days of the Yi dynasty, conflict arises between the China-leaning conservatives, and the Western-learning and Japan-leaning reformers over how to rule Korea in the future.
-The reformer Kim Okgyun helps persuade the king to announce Korea's independence, breaking with China.
+The reformer Kim Okkyun helps persuade the king to announce Korea's independence, breaking with China.
 When a conservative agent informs China, Chinese troops enter Korea and end the reign of independence after three days.